g40/qemu-arm64/readme.md

 So access via SSH and run `sudo systemctl start serial-getty@ttyAMA0.service` to get console login.

 No clear idea on how to adjust TTY timeouts.
-I have an outstanding question [here] (https://askubuntu.com/questions/1389426/ubuntu-20-lts-how-to-adjust-serial-gettyttyama0-service-timeouts)
+I have an outstanding question here: (https://askubuntu.com/questions/1389426/ubuntu-20-lts-how-to-adjust-serial-gettyttyama0-service-timeouts)

 Some commands which show existing parameters: